8 Things to Consider Before Purchasing a Video Surveillance System

 7. What integrations are required?

-Many video surveillance systems will integrate with other building systems such as fire alarm, security, retail, and access control systems.
+Many small business security cameras will integrate with other building systems such as fire alarm, security, retail, and access control systems.
 It is essential to know if you would like to integrate with these systems or if it is better to have them separate.
-If integration is required, it is necessary to work with both solution providers to validate that integration will result in the expected results.

 8. Who will support my video surveillance system?